 Here in Greater Los Angeles, buses are everywhere.
 They offer a great, affordable way to get around town or to travel to other cities, but when bus accidents occur, they are often catastrophic and deadly.
 With their excessive weight, slow breaking times, difficulty in maneuvering, lack of seat belts, and blind spots, it comes as no surprise that buses are involved in so many serious accidents.

 If you or a loved one has been involved in a bus injury accident, whether as a passenger on the bus, the driver or passenger of another vehicle, a pedestrian, or a bicyclist, you must take immediate action to secure evidence, get medical treatment, and prove at-fault parties responsible for the harm and devastation they caused.
-Our bus accident lawyers, investigators, and professional staff have handled thousands of bus accident cases over our 30 plus years of service and have the skills and experience to deliver the results you deserve.
+Our Los Angeles bus accident lawyers, investigators, and professional staff have handled thousands of bus accident cases over our 30-plus years of service and have the skills and experience to deliver the results you deserve.

 What types of vehicles are considered a bus?

 Buses are considered “common carriers” in the eyes of the law and held to a higher standard of care than an average passenger vehicle.
 Types of buses include: